limtaegeun/Docker-nginx-cloudflare-ssl-proxy/README.md

+# Docker-nginx-cloudflare-ssl-proxy
-# Supported tags
+## Supported tags

 - `latest`, `1.10.3-ubuntu`

-# What is nginx-cloudflare-ssl-proxy
+## What is nginx-cloudflare-ssl-proxy

 This docker image is an open source serve proxy wep application server (WAS) for HTTPS using clouldflare full SSL